 A plane, in geometry, prolongs infinitely in two dimensions.
 It has no width.
 We can see an example of a plane in coordinate geometry.
 The coordinates define the position of points in a plane.

 In Maths, a plane is a flat, two-dimensional surface that prolongs infinitely far.
-A plane is a two-dimensional geometry which could consist of a point, a line and three-dimensional space.
-Planes can appear as subspaces of few higher-dimensional spaces, like the walls of room extended extremely faraway, or these walls experience an independent existence on their own, as in the framework of Euclidean geometry.
+A plane is a two-dimensional analogue that could consist of a point, a line and three-dimensional space.
+Planes can appear as subspaces of a few higher-dimensional spaces, like the room’s walls extended exceptionally far away.
+These walls experience an independent existence on their own, as in the framework of Euclidean geometry.

 What is a point?

 A point is a location in a plane that has no size, i.e. no width, no length and no depth.

 A line is a set of points that stretches infinitely in opposite directions.
 It has only one dimension, i.e., length.
 The points that lie on the same line are called collinear points.

 In algebra, the points are plotted in the coordinate plane, and this denotes an example of a geometric plane.
 The coordinate plane has a number line, extending left to right endlessly and another one extending up and down infinitely.
 It is impossible to view the complete coordinate plane.

 Arrows designate the truth that it extends infinitely along the x-axis and the y-axis on the number lines’ ends.
 These number lines are two-dimensional, where the plane extends endlessly.
 When we plot the graph in a plane, then the point or a line, plotted does not have any thickness.